-The National Rural Electric Cooperative Association (NRECA) has organized the NRECA-U.S. Department of Energy (DOE) Smart Grid Demonstration Project (DE-OE0000222) to install and study a broad range of advanced Smart Grid technologies in a demonstration that involves 23 electric cooperatives in 11 states.
-For purposes of evaluation, the technologies deployed have been classified into three major sub-classes, each consisting of four technology types, the status of which have been reported in the Interim Technology Report of April 2013:
+The National Rural Electric Cooperative Association (NRECA) has organized the NRECA-U.S. Department of Energy (DOE) Smart Grid Demonstration Project (DE-OE0000222) to install and study a broad range of advanced Smart Grid technologies in a demonstration that involved 23 electric cooperatives in 12 states.
+For purposes of evaluation, the technologies deployed have been classified into three major sub-classes, each consisting of four technology types.